bokeh/bokeh/sphinx/source/docs/user_guide/interaction/callbacks.rst

 generate the ``CustomJS`` objects.
 This function is used to update the ``Div`` with the event name (always accessible from the ``event_name`` attribute) as well as all the other applicable event attributes.
-The result is a plot that, when interacted with, displays the corresponding event on the right:
+The result is a plot that displays the corresponding event on the right when the user interacts with it:

 .. bokeh-plot:: docs/user_guide/examples/js_events.py
     :source-position: above